Exposing an hospital and government cover-up

 Getting the media on to it

-Lorraine approached Channel 7 “Real Life” and ABC TV “4 Corners” who separately aired a series of programs detailing mishaps in hospitals.
+Lorraine approached Channel 7 “Real Life” and ABC TV “Four Corners” who separately aired a series of programs detailing mishaps in hospitals.
 This generated more publicity and the group grew.

 The groundswell begins

 By 1999 it had moved into a small office, staffed by a handful of volunteers and supported by co-ordinators in state capitals and regional centres.
-It runs on donations and now has over 25,000 families in its network, mostly relatives of people who died in hospital but a good many patients who survived.
+It runs on donations and has helped thousands of families who contacted its network, mostly relatives of people who died in hospital but a good many patients who survived.

 The heart of the group is bereaved families, along with surviving patients and concerned medical professionals.
 “Our support network is therapeutic for families.
 They’ve got someone to talk to.
 They can sound off.
 But forcing change onto the health system is equal top priority.”